tdiesler/aries-agent-test-harness/aries-backchannels/camel/README.md

 | Status | Feature: RFC 0037 Aries agent present proof
 |:------:|:--------------------------------------------|
 |   x    | @T001-RFC0037 @AIP10 Present Proof where the prover does not propose a presentation of the proof and is acknowledged
-|        | @T001.2-RFC0037 @AIP10 Present Proof of specific types and proof is acknowledged with a Drivers License credential type
+|   x    | @T001.2-RFC0037 @AIP10 Present Proof of specific types and proof is acknowledged with a Drivers License credential type
-|        | @T001.3-RFC0037 @AIP10 Present Proof of specific types and proof is acknowledged with a Biological Indicators credential type
+|   x    | @T001.3-RFC0037 @AIP10 Present Proof of specific types and proof is acknowledged with a Biological Indicators credential type
 |        | @T001.4-RFC0037 @AIP10 Present Proof of specific types and proof is acknowledged with multiple credential types
-|        | @T001.5-RFC0037 @AIP10 Present Proof where the prover does not propose a presentation of the proof and is acknowledged
+|   x    | @T001.5-RFC0037 @AIP10 Present Proof where the prover does not propose a presentation of the proof and is acknowledged
 |        | @T003-RFC0037 @AIP10 Present Proof where the prover has proposed the presentation of proof in response to a presentation request and is acknowledged
 |        | @T003.1-RFC0037 @AIP10 Present Proof where the prover has proposed the presentation of proof from a different credential in response to a presentation request and is acknowledged
 |        | @T004-RFC0037 @AIP10 Present Proof where the verifier and prover are connectionless, prover has proposed the presentation of proof, and is acknowledged